hyperads/ios-sdk/docs/_native.md

 # Native ads

-HyperAdX uses Placement ID to allow access to the API.
-You can register a new App and create Placement at our [developer portal](http://hyperadx.com/publishers/sign_in).

-## Native Ads in Mobile Web

-* Go to the Publisher UI
-* Create new App
-* Create new Placement for it
-* On placements list click on Tag & SDK and select appropriate integration.

-## Native Ads in iOS

 The HyperAdX's Native Ads allows you to build a customized experience for the ads you show in your app.
 When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action, and you will have to use them to construct a custom UIView where the ad is shown.

 **There are three actions you will need to take to implement this in your app:**